cuichenx/Megatron-LM/megatron/core/transformer/moe/README.md

     - In practice, EP8TP1 is better than EP4TP2 for 8x7B.
 5. Enable Context Parallelism for long context training.
     - The efficiency of CP largely depends on whether its communication can be overlapped with computation.
-    - Emperically, use CP when sequence length >= 8K.
+    - Empirically, use CP when sequence length >= 8K.

 ### MoE Parallel Folding

 MoE Parallel Folding separates the MoE related parallel groups from Dense groups.
 1. Traditional MoE parallel groups are entangled with dense by using a 5-dimension parallel group generator with default order `tp-cp-ep-dp-pp`.
 The EP group in MoE is a sub-group of DP in Attention.
-2. With MoE Parallel Fodling, we use a parallel group generator with `tp-cp-dp-pp` for Attention, and another with `tp-ep-dp-pp` for MoE.
+2. With MoE Parallel Folding, we use a parallel group generator with `tp-cp-dp-pp` for Attention, and another with `tp-ep-dp-pp` for MoE.
 The EPxTP group in MoE is a sub-group of DPxCPxTP in Attention.

 By setting `--expert-tensor-parallel-size`, we can set MoE-specific TP size.